anon-blue/anon.blue/README.txt

                                              Why is this so
                           Why are we in pain
-  Can we start again, press the button and feed
+  Can we start again, press the button and feed the ground, the space, take a be d place,